PeterWinzell/GDP-melco/report/report.md

 # Architecture and Design

+The goal with this implementation is to provide the W3C VISS specification with a reference.
+This means that we are prioritizing specification feature implementation and will not enforce any performance optimizing on this design.
+Furthermore , we are not imposing nor are we suggesting any other security layers other than those specified.
+For production both performance optimization and layered security would have to be added.

-When selecting the Qt platform as the basis for the server implementation we argued that the Qt framework since v 5.4 inlcudes a web socket api, and since the Qt platform is currently one of the prefered application frameworks on Linux based infotainment platforms.
+When selecting the Qt platform as the basis for the server implementation we argued that the Qt framework since v 5.4 inlcudes a web socket api, and since the Qt platform is currently one of the prefered application frameworks on Linux based infotainment platforms is a natural choice.
 Furthermore, Qt allows for rapid testing and development outside the actual target platform - it is a cross-platform development tool.

+Figure 1 shows the basic architectural design with applications on top and the signal sources at the bottom, or if you prefer applications in the north and signals sources south.

 The basic server design is to spawn an independent thread through a thread pool mechanism for each client request.
 The following requests are defined in the specification: GET,SET,GETVSS,SUBSCRIBE, UNSUBSCRIBE, UNSUBSCRIBEALL, AUTHORIZE.
-The thread deisgn will allow a request to run independently of any other client requests.
-Communication between threads is handled using the Qt signal and slot scheme[[4]](http://doc.qt.io/qt-4.8/signalsandslots.html): for example when we have an unsubscribe request that needs to inform the corresponding subscription that it should stop sending data back to the client and terminate the subscription thread.
+The thread design will allow a request to run independently of any other client requests.
+Communication between threads is handled using the Qt signal and slot mechanism[[4]](http://doc.qt.io/qt-4.8/signalsandslots.html): for example when we have an unsubscribe request that needs to inform the corresponding subscription that it should stop sending data back to the client and terminate the subscription thread.

 Figure 2 shows the flow through the components when subscribing to a signal which is interfacing openDS[[5]](https://www.opends.eu).